hyrise/hyrise/README.md

 *Have a look at our [contributor guidelines](CONTRIBUTING.md)*

-The [wiki](https://github.com/hyrise/zweirise/wiki) is a good starting point to get to know Hyrise
+The [Step by Step Guide](https://github.com/hyrise/hyrise/wiki/Step-by-Step-Guide) is a good starting point to get to know Hyrise.

+## Native Setup
+You can install the dependencies on your own or use the install.sh script (**recommended**) which installs all of the therein listed dependencies and submodules.
+The install script was tested under macOS (brew) and Ubuntu 17.04/17.10 (apt-get).

+See [dependencies](DEPENDENCIES.md) for a detailed list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
+As compilers, we generally use the most recent version of gcc and clang.
+Please make sure that the system compiler points to the most recent version or use cmake (see below) accordingly.
+Older versions may work, but are neither tested nor supported.

 ## Setup using Docker
 To get all dependencies of Hyrise in a docker image, run